Aliva History, Family Crest & Coats of Arms

 "Both as a baptismal name and a surname, was probably imported from France, where it was long associated with romantic literature.
 The Domesday of Devonshire presents us with a tenant called Oliver, in the modern orthography."

 Early Origins of the Aliva family

-Cornwall and the West country, where a Jordan Oliver was on record in the Assize Rolls of Somerset in 1201, and in the Pipe Rolls for Cornwall in 1204.
+The surname Aliva was first found in Cornwall and the West country, where a Jordan Oliver was on record in the Assize Rolls of Somerset in 1201, and in the Pipe Rolls for Cornwall in 1204.
 The personal name Oliverus is on record in the Domesday Book of 1086 and indeed, the first records of the name was in it's personal form.
-Another record shows Peter filius Oliver in Oxford in 1273.
+The Hundredorum Rolls of 1273 list Peter filius Oliver in Oxfordshire.